materialsproject/docs/docs/methodology/pseudopotentials.md

 work reliable when the electrons are localized."

-In summary, the pseudopotentials can either include or not include f electrons; how accurate you would be by including them or not will depend on the nature of the bonding for each particular system (localized or not).
+In summary, the pseudopotentials can either include or not include f electrons; how accurate including them or not is depends on the nature of the bonding for each particular system (localized or not).

 What we found is that convergence issues are often seen for high electron psp (e.g., Pr, Nd, Sm).
-Also, some pseudopotentials (e.g., Er\_2, Eu\_2) freeze somehow too many electron and have issues with oxidation states that make one of the frozen electron participate in bonding (e.g., Eu2O3, Er2O3).
+Also, some pseudopotentials (e.g., Er\_2, Eu\_2) freeze too many electrons and therefore have issues with oxidation states that make one of the frozen electron participate in bonding (e.g., Eu2O3, Er2O3).
 Finally, there is a major problem with Tb.
 Only Tb\_3 exists but Tb is known to also form Tb4+ compounds (e.g., TbO2).
-For those Tb4+ this psp is likely to be extremely wrong.
+For those Tb4+ compounds, this psp is likely to be extremely wrong.
 There is not much fix to this for now except waiting for someone to develop a PAW Tb\_4 psp.